lindosystems/lindoapi.jl/README.md

 **2)** ```LScreateEnv(pnErrorCode, LicenseKey)```

 This function creates a modeling environment that one or more models can be attached to.

-``pnErrorCode``: An array of Int32 initialized with one element for LScreateEnv
-            to store the error code.
-If ``pnErrorCode[1] == 0`` after the function is ran then it was successful.
+``pnErrorCode``: An array of Int32 initialized with one element for LScreateEnv to store the error code.
+If ``pnErrorCode[1] == 0`` after the function is ran, then it was successful.

-``LicenseKey``: A vector of UInt8 that is initialized by LSloadLicenseString.
+``LicenseKey``: A vector of UInt8 that is initialized by `LSloadLicenseString`.

 ``Returns``: A pointer to the newly created instance of LSenv.